-We were now once more in the Adwân territory, and our guard lost the nervous feelings a man might have who has been following his game on to his neighbour's preserves.
+We were now once more in the Adwan territory, and our guard lost the nervous feelings a man might have who has been following his game on to his neighbour's preserves.
 We had seen Heshbon, and looked down from Nebo, and felt indeed rewarded.
-Night was approaching, but the route was easy, and, turning westward, we galloped without a halt for an hour.
-The day had closed when we descended into the snug little open plot in the valley of the Na'ûr, or rather the Heshban; where, in the face of a cave out of which gushed a most abundant spring, our welcome camp had been pitched.
+Night was approaching, but the route was easy, and turning westward, we galloped without a halt for an hour.
+The day had closed when we descended into a snug little open plot at the Ras Ain Heshban, where, in the face of a cave out of which gushed a most abundant spring, our welcome camp had been pitched.
 Too excited to sleep, journal and letter-writing kept us up till midnight.